 If you want to suck the fun out of anything that your child enjoys doing, I suggest you force them to do it for 30 minutes every night, fill out a form, and have you initial it.

 What is the message there?
 Reading is broccoli.
 It’s good for you.
 You won’t do it unless we make you.
 Eat your broccoli.
 Read!

 The kid who liked to read sees reading turned into an assigned chore.
 He gets the message: Reading isn’t cool, dude.
-It’s something no one would do if they weren’t forced to do it.
+It’s something no one would do if they weren’t forced to do it — or rewarded for doing it.
 And by the way, you don’t get to pick out what you read anymore.
 That book is too young for you; that other one is too old.
 And neither of them are leveled readers.
 Here, read this flat, melba-toasty book for a half an hour and then I’ll initial your form.
 Make sure you get your form signed or I’ll make you read it again.
 It reads or it gets the hose.

 Who is that billboard for, anyway?
 And does that method work?
 If parents love the outdoors, if they hike and camp and garden and play outside, their kids are likely to be spending time outside having fun.
 Many parents, however, seem to be of the “do what I say and not what I do” camp.
 They are indoors on the computer, watching TV and movies, maybe even reading (!), and they are waving their kids outside.
 In this scenario, no wonder the kids are bitter, their pale little faces pressed up against the window watching Dad play Halo and Mom skype to Grandma.

 The billboard seems to be a vague scold toward parents.
 “Tsk, it says — make your kids go outside.
 It’s good for them.”
 But would the billboard work if the kid on the left were holding a book?
 Or homework?
 Or art materials?